Semiinfinite sheaves on affine flag varieties: Introduction

 and the affine flag variety

 (Both are ind-schemes of ind-finite type over $\F$.)
 The \emph{semiinfinite Iwahori subgroup} is the group ind-scheme

 where $U$ is the unipotent radical of $B$.

 Following Gaitsgory we consider the $\infty$-categories $\Shv(\siIw \backslash \Fl)$ and $\Shv(\siIw \backslash \Gr)$ of $\siIw$-equivariant $\bk$-sheaves on $\Fl$ and $\Gr$ respectively; these are full subcategories in the $\infty$-categories $\Shv(T \backslash \Fl)$ and $\Shv(T \backslash \Gr)$ respectively of $T$-equivariant complexes.
 (See~\S\ref{ss:si-sheaves-Fl} for details.)
 In $\Shv(\siIw \backslash \Fl)$ we have standard and costandard objects parametrized by the extended affine Weyl group $W_\ext = W_\fin \ltimes X_*(T)$ (where $W_\fin$ is the Weyl group of $(G,T)$ and $X_*(T)$ is the cocharacter lattice of $T$), and in $\Shv(\siIw \backslash \Gr)$ we have similar collections of objects parametrized by $X_*(T)$.
 Still following Gaitsgory, we explain in~\S\ref{ss:perv-semiinf-def} how to define ``perverse t-structures'' on these $\infty$-categories,\footnote{Since the $\siIw$-orbits on $\Fl$ and $\Gr$ are infinite-dimensional, this definition is not a direct application of the standard theory of perverse sheaves.
 It is more ad-hoc, but seems to be the right theory to relate these constructions to others appearing in Geometry or Representation Theory.
-See also~\cite{bkv} for a general study of perverse t-structures in such contexts.} whose hearts\footnote{More generally, below, a superscript ``$\heartsuit$'' always means the heart of a t-structure (which should be clear from the context).} are denoted $\Shv(\siIw \backslash \Fl)^\heartsuit$ and $\Shv(\siIw \backslash \Gr)^\heartsuit$.
+See also~\cite{bkv} for a general study of perverse t-structures in such contexts.} whose hearts\footnote{More generally, below, a superscript ``$\heartsuit$'' always means the heart of a t-structure (which should be clear from the context).
+Recall that the heart of a t-structure is equivalent to the nerve of an abelian ($1$-)category.} are denoted $\Shv(\siIw \backslash \Fl)^\heartsuit$ and $\Shv(\siIw \backslash \Gr)^\heartsuit$.
 We also show that the standard objects belong to the heart of the perverse t-structure (both on $\Fl$ and $\Gr$, see Lemma~\ref{lem:dsi-heart}), that on $\Fl$ the costandard objects also belong to $\Shv(\siIw \backslash \Fl)^\heartsuit$ (see Proposition~\ref{prop:nsi-heart}), and that the simple objects in $\Shv(\siIw \backslash \Fl)^\heartsuit$ and $\Shv(\siIw \backslash \Gr)^\heartsuit$ are parametrized by $W_\ext$ in the case of $\Fl$ (see Corollary~\ref{cor:classif-simples-Fl}), and by $X_*(T)$ in the case of $\Gr$ (see Proposition~\ref{prop:si-simple}).
 In fact, in the latter case the simple objects have an explicit description: they coincide with the standard objects.